sagar8080/data-fusion-engineering/README.md

    - Transformed data is loaded into BigQuery using Spark’s BigQuery connector, which allows direct data writing from Spark DataFrames to BigQuery tables, optimizing the load process and maintaining data consistency.

 ### Transformation Functionality:

+The transformation scripts can be found in the [transform](./transform/) directory.

 Example: **[crashes_data](./transform/transform_crashes_data.py)** | Remaining Scripts can be found **[here](./transform/)**